 Mr Michael Burn

 Michael Burn is an experienced finance executive and company director.
-He has enjoyed a long career in Investment Banking and is currently Deputy Chairman of Flagstaff Partners, a boutique corporate finance firm.
-Previously Michael was an Executive Director with the Macquarie Group and is currently a member of the Board of Trustees of the Melbourne Convention and Exhibition Centre Trust.
-Previously Michael was Chairman of the Advisory Board of PFD Food Services Group, Chairman of the Victoria Racing Club, a member of Council at Loreto Mandeville Hall and a Director of Prince Henry’s Institute of Medical Research.
-Michael joined the SVI Board in 2019.
+He has enjoyed a long career in Investment Banking and is Deputy Chairman of Flagstaff Partners, a boutique corporate finance firm.
+Mr Burn is also a Director of PFD Food Services Group and a member of the Board of Trustees of the Melbourne Convention and Exhibition Centre Trust.
+Previously, Mr Burn was an Executive Director with the Macquarie Group, Chairman of the Victoria Racing Club, a member of Council at Loreto Mandeville Hall and a Director of Prince Henry’s Institute of Medical Research.
+Mr Burn joined the SVI Board in 2019.

 Ms Melanie Eagle

 Melanie Eagle’s many years of governance experience span local government, community services, health, disability, and violence against women, as well as having worked professionally in women’s policy, law reform, equal opportunity, city strategic planning and private legal practice.